8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 The Google update imposes new quality standards in using pages, such as a correct display of mobile devices or not excessively long loading times.

-These two aspects are essential to facilitate the climb to the top, and Google, which in recent months has made them indispensable elements in the evaluation of websites, provides a free tool to be able to evaluate both the loading speed and the correct display in real-time of the website (both desktop and mobile): PageSpeed Insight.
+These two aspects are essential to facilitate the climb to the top, and Google, which in recent months has made them indispensable elements in the evaluation of websites, provides a free tool to evaluate both the loading speed and the correct display in real-time of the website (both desktop and mobile): PageSpeed Insight.

 You should take a look.
 It could reveal some fascinating data.

-4. Low Domain Authority
+5. Low Domain Authority

 As mentioned, Google evaluates numerous website elements, and one of these is undoubtedly the domain's authority.